Adamnite/A1/README.md

 ### Building

-First, download this repo and extract to make sure it is an indepentdent directory.
+First, download this repo and extract to make sure it is an independent directory.
 Then, make sure you have Homebrew installed.
 You can install Homebrew by following the instructions [here](https://brew.sh/).
 Make sure you follow the appropriate instructions after installation to add Homebrew to your path.
 Once you have installed Homebrew, run the following commands to install the prerequisites:

 ```sh
 $ brew install wget llvm@14 cmake ninja